 IMI – Municipal Real Estate Tax:

-• It works like the property tax or the housing tax.
+It works similarly to the property tax or housing tax in France.

-• The rate varies between 0.3% and 0.8%, depending on the location, age and nature of the property.
+The rate varies between 0.3% and 0.8% of the tax value of the property, depending on the location, age, and nature of the property.

 AIMI – Additional tax to the IMI (real estate wealth tax):